Sonny Corinthos and Carly Benson: Storyline

 By the time Carly and Sonny were able to reconcile, Sam reveals she is pregnant.
 Jason and Sonny decide to alter the paternity test to make it appear that Jason was the child's father.
 Meanwhile, Alexis's young daughter, Kristina Ashton becomes sick and is in need of a bone marrow transplant.
 Alexis shocks Sonny by revealing that Kristina is his daughter and that Carly had been keeping the secret.
 Alexis begged Sam to induce her labor so the baby could donate her stem cells for Kristina but Sam refused.
 The stress caused Sam to go into premature labor and their baby was stillborn in November 2004.
 While feuding with his brother, Faith Rosco kidnapped Sonny's children.
 Morgan and Kristina were eventually returned home but Michael wasn't and he was presumed dead.
 Faith's partner in crime would turn out to be A. J. Quartermaine and Michael was eventually reunited with his family.
 Detective Reese Marshall (Kari Wuhrer), the woman assigned to the Corinthos case would stay in town under the orders of John Durant (Corbin Bernsen) who turned out to be Carly's biological father.
 John instructed Reese to find evidence on Sonny.
 Sonny and Reese had a brief relationship while Carly began losing her grip on reality.
 Sonny briefly enters into a relationship with Jason's sister Emily Quartermaine (Natalia Livingston), who is upset that her husband Nikolas Cassadine (Tyler Christopher) has become involved with Sonny's sister Courtney Matthews (Alicia Leigh Willis).
 During this time Emily forces Sonny to confront his bipolar disorder.
 Fearing for Emily's safety, Sonny stages a kiss with Carly, who has in turn asserted her independence and is starting a business relationship with Jasper Jacks (Ingo Rademacher).
 When a deadly outbreak of encephalitis hits Port Charles, several residents die.
 Among them is Courtney, who gives birth to John Michael Jacks/Spencer Cassadine right before her death.
 Sonny and Emily attempt a relationship in secret, but when their relationship goes public, Sonny, fearing changes from his bipolar medication and for her safety, again ends things.

 Sonny still in love with ex-wife Carly discovers Jax and Carly become engaged, though she is disappointed when he leaves town to help his wayward brother Jerry Jacks (Sebastian Roche).
 Preying on this, Sonny is caught in a legal dilemma when Carly witnesses him shoot Lorenzo Alcazar (Ted King) in self-defense, and forces her to marry him temporarily on January 16, 2007.
 While attending a party at the hotel she owns with Jax, Carly and several other Port Charles residents are taken hostage by the mysterious Jerry Jacks.
-Sonny declares his love for Carly, and when the two survive the hostage crisis, they make love.
+Sonny declares his love for Carly, and when the two survive the hostage crisis, they have sex.
 Sonny is heart broken when Carly divorces in April 2007 to marry Jax.